Stevenage9/SPAMMER/README.md

 It isn't any ordinary spam application.
 It is a **special** one.

 What makes it so special?
-Well, for starters, It is fully automated and free of charge, and tailored in such a perfect manner that it is *perfect* for discord exp grinding.
+Well, for starters, It is fully automated and free of charge, and tailored in such a manner that it is *perfect* for discord exp grinding.
 All aspects are customizable, and the application is truly afk-able, meaning that you can set it up, turn it on, and leave your system on overnight to see a TREMENDOUS boost in server experience points.

 Worried about storage, un-installation?
 We've got you covered.
 It is available in two flavors: **Minimal portable**, and **Zipped portable**.
 Minimal portable is one single exe file, which has all required components of this tool packaged neatly inside of it.
 Zipped portable is a zip folder with an exe file executing the parts, which are outside of it.
 Choose your flavor.